-Net Income (Loss) Per Share
+Net Loss Per Share

-Basic net income (loss) per share is computed using the weighted average number of shares of common stock outstanding during the period, including the Pre-Funded Warrants.
-The Company calculates diluted net income (loss) per share using the more dilutive of the (i) treasury stock method, if-converted method, or contingently issuable share method, as applicable, or (ii) the two-class method.
-For warrants, the calculation of diluted net income (loss) per share requires that, to the extent the average fair value of the underlying shares for the reporting period exceeds the exercise price of the warrants and the presumed exercise of such securities are dilutive to net income (loss) per share for the period, adjustments to net income (loss) used in the calculation are required to remove the change in fair value of the warrants for the period.
+Basic net loss per share is computed using the weighted average number of shares of common stock outstanding during the period, including the Pre-Funded Warrants (as defined in Note 7).
+The Company calculates diluted net loss per share using the more dilutive of the (i) treasury stock method, ifconverted method, or contingently issuable share method, as applicable, or (ii) the two-class method.
+For warrants, the calculation of diluted net loss per share requires that, to the extent the average fair value of the underlying shares for the reporting period exceeds the exercise price of the warrants and the presumed exercise of such securities are dilutive to net income (loss) per share for the period, adjustments to net income (loss) used in the calculation are required to remove the change in fair value of the warrants for the period.

-As of March 31, 2024 stock options and warrants that were in-the-money were included in the calculation of fully diluted shares.
-As of March 31, 2023, the Company's outstanding stock options and warrants that were excluded from the calculation of loss per share because the effect would be antidilutive.
+In the periods presented, the Company's outstanding stock options and warrants, other than the Pre-Funded Warrants, were excluded from the calculation of loss per share because the effect would be antidilutive.
 Accordingly, in periods in which the Company reports a net loss, diluted net loss per share is the same as basic net loss per share.